-The Benefits & Challenges of Philanthropy Jobs
+The Benefits & Challenges of Nonprofit Jobs

-Ok, let’s start with the benefits of philanthropy jobs.
+Ok, let’s start with the benefits of nonprofit jobs.
 In this article we will be discussion job seeking that is targeted to Foundations.
 These area also very much apply to philanthropic jobs at nonprofits as well.

 Foundation Job Seeking 101; first it always best to know what the challenges are, and what you get out of seeking a job at a foundation/nonprofit…